mifi/lossless-cut/batch.md

 ## Using AI 🤖

-> AI opposers are plentiful - they swore they'd never [kneel before AI](https://github.com/mifi/lossless-cut/discussions/1490#discussioncomment-12014019) — now they're [writing psalms](https://github.com/mifi/lossless-cut/discussions/1490#discussioncomment-12019277) about the [efficiency of neural networks.](https://github.com/mifi/lossless-cut/discussions/1490#discussioncomment-12018982)
+> AI opposers are strong in their faith.
+They swore they'd never [kneel before the LLM](https://github.com/mifi/lossless-cut/discussions/1490#discussioncomment-12014019) — now they're [prompting psalms](https://github.com/mifi/lossless-cut/discussions/1490#discussioncomment-12019277) about the [divine GPT.](https://github.com/mifi/lossless-cut/discussions/1490#discussioncomment-12018982)

 I wish more people were aware of this: large language models like ChatGPT can be incredibly useful for helping non-programmers with simple scripting tasks as well as helping you learn things and debug error messages, and it's free!
 Basically you just ask the AI to write a script for you to do whatever you need.
 If it doesn't work, you can continue the conversation with the AI and give it the error messages you received and it will try to help your get it working.